 2. Set off on a game drive.
 If you're stopping in Johannesburg, Pilanesberg National Park is about a three-hour drive away, and is located next to the mega Sun City Resort complex.
 Set in an extinct crater, the park is home to the Big Five — lions, elephants, leopards, rhinos, and buffalo.
 The best time to spot them is during the winter months from October through July when they're feeding and mating.
 You can also go the more traditional route and start with a single game drive through the bush at dawn or dusk.
 Guides are great at explaining the park's history, along with how (and where) to spot certain animals.
 The drive will essentially be a crash course into the land of safaris.
 You'll quickly learn about how the animals behave in their natural habitat.
 Leopards and lions are the most difficult to spot, but you'll most likely come across elephants and hoards of zebras crossing the path.
 Alternatively, you can spot wildlife from above by taking a safari in the sky via hot air balloon.

+3. Visit a reserve.
 Ready to get personal with South Africa's majestic creatures after your game drive?
-An hour from Pilanesberg National Park is another reserve, Ukutula, where visitors can learn more about lions -- and get up close with the assistance of guides, including interacting with cubs and walking with full-grown lions in the bush.
-If cheetahs are more your speed, Mukuni Big Five Safaris, a quick drive from Victoria Falls in Zambia, offers walks with cheetahs and lions as well as elephant rides.
-Guides go over everything you need to know about cheetahs in the wild and how to properly approach and pet one -- the cats, as it turns out, actually have temperaments more like dogs.
-Then it's your turn to let the cheetah guide the way on a 30-minute bush walk.
+If so, drive an hour from Pilanesberg National Park to visit Ukutula, where you can can learn more about lions, and get up close with some of the animals (think interacting with cubs and walking with lions in the bush).
+If cheetahs are more your speed, head to Mukuni Big Five Safaris, which is a quick drive from Victoria Falls in Zambia.
+Here, you can walks with cheetahs and lions.
+Guides go over everything you need to know about cheetahs in the wild and how to properly approach and pet one — the big cats, as it turns out, actually have temperaments more like dogs.
+Afterwards, it's your turn to let the cheetah guide the way on a 30-minute bush walk.